citrus/quick_site/README.md

     thin start -p 4567
     unicorn -p 4567

+Open [http://localhost:4567](http://localhost:4567) in your favorite browser and enter the name of your new site.
+After it's created, navigate to http://localhost:4567/sites/your_site/**your-new-page** to automatically create additional pages.

+** TO DO **
+Once you're happy with your site, visit http://localhost:4567/deploy/site_name to upload your changes to your server.

 If you'd like to restart the app on each request: (for development)

     shotgun -p 4567 $PWD/app.rb

-Open [http://localhost:4567](http://localhost:4567) in your favorite browser and enter the name of your new site.
-After it's created, navigate to http://localhost:4567/sites/your_site/**your-new-page** to automatically create additional pages.